ISPMBern/RClub/github/readme.md

 You might need to set up some credentials...
 See [Happy git with R](https://happygitwithr.com/credential-caching.html) for lots of details.
 This is a one time step... well, once per computer...

 ### What I do

+UPDATE: This is how I work.
+There is also a github app which is apparently easy to work with.
+See [here for details](https://desktop.github.com/).

 1. fork/create a repo online
 2. use cmd to clone it to my local machine using cmd
   * ![](figs/gitclone_url.png)